- 201 Introduction to Physical Therapist Assistant

 considerations of joints of the body; 2) movement analysis of the body with emphasis

-gross muscle testing, basic understanding of manual muscle testing; 5) related medical
+patient; 4) gross muscle testing, basic understanding of manual muscle testing; 5)

-SOAP format documentation; and 6) palpation of bony and soft tissue structures.
-Skill
+related medical and SOAP format documentation; and 6) palpation of bony and soft tissue

-and/or practical examinations on all appropriate clinical topics will be conducted.
+structures.
+Skill checks and/or practical examinations on all appropriate clinical

 In order to successfully pass this course, student must achieve a grade of "C" or